gaultier/blog/I_sped_up_the_test_suite_by_x2.md

 The approach is, if I dare say so, quite elegant:

 1. In each test, at the start, call one function to create a new database and apply all database migrations to it.
 2. In this function, first check if the golden database file exists.
-If it does, simply copy[^2] it to a uniquely named file, and immediately return this name, so that the test can then use it, fully isolated from the other tests.
+If it does, simply clone[^2] it to a new, uniquely named database file, and immediately return this name, so that the test can then use it, fully isolated from the other tests.
 3. If the golden database file does *not* exist, we need to apply all SQL migrations to a new database (file):
-    1. Collect all SQL migrations files
+    1. Collect all SQL migrations files and sort them
     2. Compute a SHA256 hash of their content
     3. Create a new database file with a random name e.g. `/tmp/123456`
     4. Apply all SQL migrations to this new database file.
     5. Rename this file to `/tmp/<SHA256 hash>`.
 We now have our golden database!
 This is using content addressing: a test can simply try to find the file using the SHA256 hash and be assured that the file has had all SQL migrations applied.
 The name is a hash of the content.
-    6. Copy this golden database file to a uniquely named file and return that name.
+    6. Clone [^2] this golden database to a new, uniquely named file and return that name.
 The calling test can now use it, and all other subsequent tests will find the golden database and use it.
 This is the same as step 2.